 Knowing your rights in the workplace can help you determine when a fellow employee or boss has crossed the line.
 Learn more about sexual harassment in the workplace and what your options are.
 These videos provide a general overview of employment law resources.
-If you are in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina or New York City.
+If you are in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina, South Carolina, or New York.

 You have the right to be safe in your workplace, and workplace violence is illegal and unacceptable.
 If you were assaulted at work, our employment attorneys can help you seek redress from your attacker (s) and your employer.